jkirkwin/gifgen/README.txt

     The install target can be used to build and install the software.
-The gifgen binary and a demo script with some sample image files are placed in the directory ${CMAKE_INSTALL_PREFIX}/bin.
+The gifgen binary and a demo script with some sample image files are placed in the directory ${CMAKE_INSTALL_PREFIX}/bin during install.
 To install the software in a custom location, specify a custom value for CMAKE_INSTALL_PREFIX.
 For example, to install a release version of the software in $TMP_DIR and run the demo script, the following commands might be used:

         cmake -H. -Bbuild -DCMAKE_BUILD_TYPE=RELEASE -DCMAKE_INSTALL_PREFIX=$TMP_DIR
         cmake --build build --target install